centreon/centreon-documentation/en/alerts-notifications/acknowledge.md

 of disk.

 > The acknowledgment of an incident signifies the taking into account of
-> the problem by a user of the supervision (and not the correction of
+> the problem by a user of the monitoring (and not the correction of
 > the incident which can only be effective when the check returns to its
 > nominal state).